MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-link-to-record.md

 >
 > If you delete an order before it is invoiced, the attachment is also removed.
 When you invoice purchase orders using the Get Receipt Lines action from a purchase invoice, the attachment on the purchase orders is not added to the purchase invoice.

-## To attach a file to a purchase invoice
+## <a name="to-attach-a-file-to-a-purchase-invoice" />To attach a file to a purchase invoice

 You can attach any type of file, such as text, image, or video files, to a card, document, or a line on a document.
 This is useful, for example, when you want to store a vendor's invoice as a PDF file on the related purchase invoice in [!INCLUDE[prod_short](includes/prod_short.md)].